Who We Are

 TYO began rehearsing every Saturday in a small house on Greenwood Avenue.
 There were only ten of us at first--six members and four Princeton student coaches--so we were able to cram into the living room.
 Once or twice, we were locked out of the house, and had to practice on the front lawn!

 In May of that year, we held our debut concert at Princeton University.
 We performed four pieces: Celtica, featuring Elijah; Fiocco's Allegro, featuring TYO concertmaster Melki Garcia-Perez; Gabriel's Oboe, featuring Princeton Sinfonia oboist Sunny He '18; and Pirates of the Caribbean.
 A few days later, Lou received the Santos-Dumont Prize for Innovation for founding TYO.

 Since then, TYO has only grown.
-Once we had six members; now we have over twenty, representing mainly Trenton but also a few surrounding townships.
-Four of our original members have remained in the orchestra, even as they have gone on to college.
+Once we had six members; now we have twenty, representing mainly Trenton but also a few surrounding townships.
+Two of our original members have remained in the orchestra, even as they have gone on to college.
 Trenton educators, especially those at TCHS, have proven to be invaluable collaborators in creating opportunities for Trenton young musicians.
-And most exciting of all, in September 2018, Princeton's Department of Music gave us a generous grant that has enabled us to move out of our Greenwood Avenue house and into Princeton's Woolworth Center for Musical Studies.
+And most exciting of all, in September 2018, Princeton's Department of Music gave us a generous grant that has enabled us to move out of our Greenwood Avenue house and to Princeton University.
 As a result, we have begun offering free weekly private lessons to TYO members.